Daily Houserule tweets: June 2022

 a) This idea means that after a successful Feint, your foe suffers lower AD and your attack benefits from the Evaluate!

-b) The idea doesn’t make normal Evaluate obsolete.
+b) This idea doesn’t make the normal Evaluate maneuver obsolete.
 A turn of normal Evaluate gives you its benefits automatically, no skill roll needed.

 Note that DFRPG doesn’t offer the Evaluate maneuver, so this offer is null and void in that game.

-(If you do like the idea for DFRPG, introduce Evaluate, or just a simple rule like “Whether the actual Feint succeeded or not, as long as your skill roll succeeded, take +1 TH if you attack the foe on your next turn.”)
+(If you do like the idea for DFRPG, introduce Evaluate, or just a simple version of the above like “Whether the actual Feint succeeded or not, as long as your skill roll succeeded, take +1 TH if you attack the foe on your next turn.”)

 148